Novel cluster-algebraic letters for 5- and 6-point QCD processes: Candidate letters for five-point two-mass processes

 involving in particular the permutations\footnote{The index refers to position in the respective orbit of overall root letters, to appear later on in the section.} $r_1^{(i)}$ with $i=1,3,5,7,10,11$, is not contained in our results.
 This is to say that orbits might contain only a subset of all possible permutations of a square root, because the remaining permutations are not compatible with the rational terms of the letters.
 Perhaps more importantly, we find that $r_2$ is not contained in the square roots of our result.
 This implies that all orbits involving it,

 will not be part of our results either.

 Next, we consider the orbits of letters involving products of two square roots.
-These are still of the general form~\eqref{eq:Gr49NRLetters} we encounter in our results, provided one of the two radicands is the rationalisable $\Delta_5$.
+These are still of the general form~\eqref{eq:Gr49NRLetters} in terms of momentum twistor variables that we encounter in our results, provided one of the two radicands is the rationalisable $\Delta_5$.
 So it turns out that we do reproduce 2+2+1 orbits where this comes as a product with $\Delta_3, r_1$ and $r_3$, respectively.
 But the same observations we made on letters with a single square root also imply the absence of the products with $r_2$, \be \mathcal{S}_{56} = \{553,\ldots,558\}, \ee as well as with the permutations of $r_1$ that occur in the orbit~\eqref{eq:missed_orbit_r1}, \be \mathcal{S}_{53} = \{523, 526, 529, 532, 537, 538\}, \ee from our alphabet.
 Finally, by construction the latter cannot match products of two non-rationalisable roots,

 as well as overall square roots $\sqrt{\Delta}, \Delta=\{\Delta_5,\Delta_3,r_1,r_2,r_3\}$, in this particular order,

 Note that the orbits of the latter equation could be recovered from the previous ones, in the sense explained in subsection~\ref{subsec:pTr49AB}.